PWR 1JSA: The Rhetoric of Plants

-(1800-2400 words, 6-8 pages) After thinking rhetorically about how texts are constructed, you will next research a plant-related topic in which you are interested, identifying your “plant lens,” and synthesizing your findings into a map of the current state of the research conversation.
+(1800-2400 words, 6-8 pages) After thinking rhetorically about how texts are constructed, you will next research a plant-related topic in which you are interested, identifying your “plant lens,” and synthesizing your findings of the current state of the research conversation.
 For example, you could research the debate around genetically modified plants to explore how we define what is “natural,” or you could explore the problem of food deserts, places where fresh fruit and vegetables aren’t readily available.

 (3600-4500 words; 12-15 pages) For your final project, you will expand the research conversation identified in the Texts in Conversation assignment, adding in your own research and analysis.
 For example, you could add to the conversation on genetically modified plants with an analysis of how these foods are discussed on health and wellness blogs.
 Or, you could explore possible solutions to the problem of food deserts by researching the work of local urban garden collectives.
 This research paper will also demonstrate understanding of genre conventions and rhetorical strategies identified in the Rhetorical Analysis assignment.